Josh Holliday: Head coaching record

 Below is a table of Holliday's yearly records as an NCAA head baseball coach.

 Personal life

 Holliday's father was an assistant coach at Oklahoma State while Josh grew up and while he played at Oklahoma State, and the elder Holliday later served as head coach while Josh was an assistant.
 Holliday's brother, Matt Holliday is a retired Major League Baseball outfielder/designated hitter and All-Star and has previously played for the New York Yankees, St. Louis Cardinals, the Colorado Rockies, and the Oakland Athletics.
 In July 2019, Matt joined his brother's coaching staff as OSU's volunteer assistant.

-Holliday is married with two children.
+Holliday is married and has two children.
+His son, Brady, plays baseball in high school.
+His nephews are Jackson and Ethan Holliday.